- I. Introduction to Trade Agreements

 I. Introduction to Trade Agreements

 Trade agreements play a crucial role in shaping the global economy and fostering international relations among nations.
-These agreements are formal arrangements between countries that aim to promote trade
+These agreements are formal arrangements between countries that aim to promote trade by reducing barriers, such as tariffs and quotas, and establishing rules for conducting business across borders.

 In today’s interconnected world, where globalization has become the norm, trade agreements serve as powerful tools for boosting economic growth and improving living standards.
 They facilitate the flow of goods and services between nations, create new market opportunities for businesses, encourage foreign direct investment, and enhance competition.